-Google has already revealed several new features while unveiling Android M in May.
-Also, the company has already released three developer preview versions of Marshmallow to facilitate mobile app development.
+Google revealed several new features while unveiling Android M in May.
+The company has also released three developer preview versions of Marshmallow to facilitate mobile app development.
 Based on the developer preview versions released by Google, one can easily identify some of the new features included in Android 6.0 Marshmallow.
-So both users and developers are currently excited by the new features included in the final version of Marshmallow.
+So, users and developers are currently excited by the new features included in the final version of Marshmallow.

 10 Features Users can expect from Android 6.0 Marshmallow